friendsofgo/killgrave/README.md

 # Killgrave

-Killgrave is a simulator for HTTP-based APIs, in simple words a **Mock Server**, very easy to use made in **Go**.
+Killgrave is a simulator for HTTP-based APIs, in simple words a **Mock Server**, very easy to use, made in **Go**.

 ## Versions

-Actually `Killgrave` working using `sem ver` but in 0 version, for that the 'minor' will be change when some broken changes are added to the application, and the 'patch' would be changed when a new feature with new changes are added or for bug fixing, when v1.0.0 will be released, `Killgrave` will be change to use a normal use of `sem ver`.
+Actually, `Killgrave` works using `sem ver` but in 0 version, for that the 'minor' will be change when some broken changes are added to the application, and the 'patch' would be changed when a new feature with new changes are added or for bug fixing, when v1.0.0 will be released, `Killgrave` will be change to use a normal use of `sem ver`.

 ## Branch master

 Master branch contains all the latest changes on the application, for that the branch `master` is not an stable version.
 If you want to have those changes then you will need to use the branch master, but remember that some breaking changes can be added to this branch.

 ## Future releases
-This project is on continuos improvement so you can check the [Issues](https://github.com/friendsofgo/killgrave/issues) created for give it support or create your owns.
+This project is in continuous improvement so you can check the [Issues](https://github.com/friendsofgo/killgrave/issues) created for give it support or create your owns.
-Furthermore on the `branch master` you can find the [CHANGELOG.md](https://github.com/friendsofgo/killgrave/blob/master/CHANGELOG.md) file that contains all the new feature would be added on the next release.
+Furthermore, on the `branch master` you can find the [CHANGELOG.md](https://github.com/friendsofgo/killgrave/blob/master/CHANGELOG.md) file that contains all the new features that would be added on the next release.

 ## Getting started